archlinux/aur/README.md

 package inside the container.
 As a result you should get the built package in your current directory.

+## License
+php-wddx-aur is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.

 [AUR]: https://aur.archlinux.org/
 [wddx]: http://php.net/wddx
 [makepkg]: https://wiki.archlinux.org/index.php/Makepkg